srihithajamalla525/singlepageapp/README.md

 # singlepageapp
-lets talk something intresting why don't we learn something new yes,sounds good and  a bit intresting where should we start
+lets talk something intresting. why don't we learn something new.
+Yes,sounds good and  a bit intresting where should we start
  Let's start with intro
 Python is a high level programming language.Python was created by Guido van Rossum and first released in 1991.